Synthetixio/SIPs/SIPS/sip-55.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Automated monitoring system to pause individual synths if their prices shift by more than `25%` in a single update.
+Automated system to prevent the exchange or transfer of individual synths if their prices shift by more than `25%` in a single update.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

-Sythetix uses a mix of decentralised oracle feeds from Chainlink and oracle feeds from different sources for the synthetix exchange.
+Sythetix uses a mix of decentralised oracles from Chainlink networks along with our centralized SNX Oracle (to be phased out in [SIP-36](./sip-36.md)).
 In order to protect the integrity of the system, large abnormal price shifts in price updates of a synth will trigger a circuit breaker so that the synth becomes suspended from exchanging and transferring until it is investigated.
+Upon investigation by the Protocol DAO, the synth will be resumed following any remediations required.

 ## Motivation